Logan007/pearsonB/README.md

 ## Permutation

 Starting some research from my unsuccessful ideas about linear congruential generators I once tried with pure Pearson Hashing, I came across [Mix13](http://zimbry.blogspot.com/2011/09/better-bit-mixing-improving-on.html) as with constants discovered by David Stafford using simulation.
-Published on his blog in 2011, this function meanwhile gets widely used and is better known as part of `splitmix64()`. (!!! permission of the author still to be obtained !!!)
+Published on his blog in 2011, this function meanwhile gets widely used and is better known as part of `splitmix64()`.
+David clarified to me in a very kind eMail that this of his work is released to the public domain.
+David, thank you very much for sharing!

 ```C
 #define permute64(in)         \